 In a previous post and white paper (OpenRiskWP07_022616) we discussed the importance of advancing open and transparent methodologies for managing the risks associated with such credit portfolios.
 Effective management of NPL is also a top regulatory priority.
 Following calls from the EU Commission and the EU Council to develop data templates to reduce information asymmetries between potential buyers and sellers of NPL, the European Banking Authority (EBA) has developed such standardised data templates.

 Documenting the EBA NPL Templates

-The EBA has provided these detailed templates to allow banks / lending instituions to supply comparable and standardised data on NPLs to investors and other stakeholders.
-These templates are not a supervisory reporting requirement yet they are designed in a way that they can act as a market standard, used by banks and others on a voluntary basis for NPL transactions, and potentially to form the foundation for NPL secondary markets initiatives.
+The EBA has provided these detailed templates to allow banks / lending institutions to supply comparable and standardised data on NPLs to investors and other stakeholders.
+These templates are not a supervisory reporting requirement, yet they are designed in a way that they can act as a market standard, used by banks and others on a voluntary basis for NPL transactions, and potentially to form the foundation for NPL secondary markets initiatives.

 The EBA NPL transaction templates are documented in detail at the Open Risk Manual.

-They capture data loan-by-loan, i.e. at the most granular level.
+The templates capture data loan-by-loan, i.e. at the most granular level.
 They are built on existing reporting, which should reduce implementation costs.
 Within the templates users should be able to identify the data needed, for example, by investors to fairly price an NPL portfolio and other support other credit portfolio management activities.